froukje/ml-ops-zoomcamp/07-project/README.md

 	* Data can be send to the service using ```python3 send-data.py```
 	* The data written in mongoDB can be checked using the notebook ```pymongo-example.ipynb```
 	* Use ```predict-monitoring-batch.py``` to create the monitoring dashboard

+**```training-tests.py```** Training script re-structured to make unit tests
+* I realized that the way the training is structured, it is hard to make unit tests, becuase the functions work on the entire training and validation data (e.g. the fuction ```normalize``` normalizes the numerical features by first fitting the scaler to the training data).
+However, I wanted to work a bit with unit tests and try how it works.Therefore I restructured the script a bit and included functions that are easy to unit test.
+This is only done for exercise purpose in this project., I don't think this would be a good way to structure the code.
+I deleted the prefect part in this script to keep it more simple.
+* The tests can be run with the conda environment ```conda run -n <env-name> pytest tests/unit-tests.py``` or with the pipenv ```pipenv run pytest tests/unit-tests.py```.
+Both from folder ```07-project```.

 **Note:** I notice the model is not working very well, however I did not spend very much time on creating a model.
 Propably also the data is not the best.
 I rather decided to focus on understanding the workflow as the time for this project was limited.